Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsection{Demand datasets}

-Trip record data is the most commonly used data type in \gls{abk:amod} control research.
-Such records typically include pickup and dropoff times and locations, travel distances, and in some cases, additional metadata such as fare amounts and payment types.
+Trip record data is the most commonly used data type in \gls{abk:amod} control research, typically including pickup and dropoff times and locations, travel distances, and in some cases, additional metadata such as fare amounts and payment types.
 Several publicly available datasets have become de facto standards in the field, supporting a range of simulation and validation efforts.